Travis Walton incident: Barney Hill and NBC's The UFO Incident

 Comparison between The UFO Incident starring James Earl Jones (top) and Travis Walton's account, as illustrated on the cover of his book (bottom).
-Both works depict a motorist who walks into the woods toward an overhead light when he is illuminated by a beam of light.
+The latter is a revised edition reprinted under the name of the 1993 film adaptation.
+Both works depict a motorist who walks into the woods toward an overhead glow, at which point, he is illuminated by a beam of light.

 On October 20, 1975, the same night that Rogers wrote to the Forestry Service, the NBC network aired a prime-time special: The UFO Incident, a made-for-TV movie about an alleged alien abduction.
 The film starred James Earl Jones as Barney Hill, who had undergone a hypnosis session with a psychiatrist in 1964, after which he reported recollections of an alien abduction.
-Recovered-memory therapy is not based on scientific evidence, and recovered memories are indistinguishable from false memories.
+Regressive hypnosis is widely deemed controversial due to the heightened risk of confabulation.

-The film aired two weeks before the Travis Walton UFO incident, prompting suggestions that the film inspired Rogers and Walton to concoct their own alleged abduction story.
-Psychologists and skeptics argued that "after viewing this movie, any person with a little imagination could now become an instant celebrity" by claiming an abduction, concluding that "one of those instant celebrities was Travis Walton."
+The film aired two weeks before the Travis Walton UFO incident.
+Later researchers suggested that Rogers and Walton could have been inspired by the film to concoct their own alleged abduction story.
+Psychologists and skeptics argued in a 2009 review that, "after viewing this movie, any person with a little imagination could now become an instant celebrity" by claiming an abduction.
+They concluded that "one of those instant celebrities was Travis Walton".

-According to researcher Philip J. Klass, shortly before his disappearance, Travis told his mother not to worry if he were ever abducted by aliens because he would return safe and sound.
+According to researcher Philip J. Klass' 1989 book UFO Abductions: A Dangerous Game, shortly before his disappearance, Travis had reportedly told his mother not to worry if he were ever abducted by aliens because he would return safe and sound.